 Magnetic clasps are the easiest type of clasp to use as they rely on magnets in two halves of the clasp to hold together.
 They are popular among people with visual problems or problems relating to agility.
 Due to the presence of a magnet in the clasp, people who use a pacemaker or related medical devices should generally avoid magnetic clasps.
 Magnetic clasps are available in different sizes, colors, materials, and even budgets.
 They work with light and slightly heavy jewelry, but most magnetic clasps can’t handle heavy jewelry pieces.
 Jewel Clasps

 Some other clasp designs now incorporate a magnet to make them easily usable for people with dexterity issues.
-These new clasp designs aren’t only easier to use, they’re also more secure than non-magnetic ones.
+These new clasp designs aren’t only easier to use, but they’re also more secure than non-magnetic ones.
 However, you should know how to differentiate between a fully-fledged magnetic clasp and another clasp type with an integrated magnet.
 Jewel Clasps

 Jewelry clasps perform almost the most crucial task in a jewelry piece, but they don’t get as much recognition because they’re not as expensive as some transparent stone.